eclipsesource/tabris-js/doc/faq.md

 The Tabris.js developers have no affiliation with the [Apache Software Foundation](http://apache.org/).

-### Can I really single source an iOS/Android/Windows app?
+### Can I really build one iOS/Android/Windows app from a single JavaScript codebase?

 Yes.
 Tabris.js maps JavaScript widgets to native widgets which lets you create a distinctive UI and user experience on all three platforms.
-It does *not* look the same on each platform, as is the case with HTML based apps.
+Unlike HTML based apps, it does *not* look the same on each platform.
+Instead it matches the native styles of each platform.

 ### What kind of apps can be developed with Tabris.js?